There are two forms of influence in the world:

 Instead, the best leaders (whether or not they have authority) learn how to use non-authoritarian skills to influence others.
 The worst managers (and people with big titles) just boss people around.

 Some of the Amazon Leadership Principles inform the skills required to be great at influencing without authority.
 For example:

 - A leader who learns to Dive Deep and stays connected to the underlying data or technical details of a problem can propose a solution based on facts.
 Facts trump opinions.

-- People and groups respond better to leaders who listen attentively, speak candidly, and treat others respectfully.
+- Earn Trust: People and groups respond better to leaders who listen attentively, speak candidly, and treat others respectfully.
 When a leader doesn’t do these things or is afraid of ‘being proven wrong’, people will lose trust in them and thus their influence will diminish.